-Retinol is a form of vitamin A. Some people refer to it as vitamin A1.
-In recent years, retinol has gained popularity in the skin care market, due to its support of graceful aging and its beneficial effects on acne and skin tone.
+Retinol is a form of vitamin A. In recent years, retinol has gained popularity in the skin care market, due to its support of graceful aging and its beneficial effects on acne and skin tone.

 Retinol comes as a liquid serum, gel, cream, and emollient.
 A person can apply it topically to reap the many benefits it may provide to the health of their skin.